• Skip to primary navigation

 Ingredients

-• 1 peperoncino (red chili pepper) or dried flakes amount depends on your preference
+• 1 teaspoon peperoncino (red chili pepper) or dried flakes amount depends on your preference

 • 1-2 handfuls fresh parsley finely chopped